This program has ended

 It is essential to help them back to school and keep them there.
 Ensuring quality formal education and preparing children to enter decent youth employment will lead to development and better opportunities for everyone: the children, their families and their communities.

-How we seek to eradicate child labor
+How we worked to eradicate child labor

 Providing access to education for all children is one the most effective strategies for eradicating child labor.
 To do this we need to work together on all levels.
 Our area-based approach tackles child labor where it occurs and brings sustainable change to communities.
 We encourage (international) companies to assume their responsibility.
 And we have developed Child’s Rights and Business Principles to help them find solutions for eliminating child labor in their supply chains.
 We also seek cooperation with governments.
 They have an obligation to protect child rights and are key in crafting policies and enforcing legislation regarding child labor, Responsible Business Conduct, education, youth economic empowerment and social security.